Scalable Group Secret Key Generation over Wireless Channels: Introduction

-This paper is organized as follows.
-In the next section, background knowledge needed to present our methods are given with definitions.
-In Section III and IV, we present our key generation approaches which are based on half-duplex and full-duplex transmission, respectively.
-Secrecy of the proposed approaches are examined in Section V. The paper is concluded in Section VI.
+The rest of this paper is organized as follows.
+In the next section, background knowledge needed to present our method is given with definitions.
+In Section III, we present our key generation approach.
+The security aspect of the proposed approach is investigated analytically and supported with simulations in Section IV.
+Lastly, the paper is concluded in Section V.